Keyboard shortcuts

 What is Gleam?

-It compiles to Erlang (or JavaScript) and has straightforward interop with other BEAM languages such as Erlang, Elixir, and LFE.
+Gleam is a modern, friendly programming language for building type-safe and scalable systems.
+It compiles to Erlang and JavaScript, and integrates seamlessly with other BEAM languages like Erlang, Elixir, and LFE.

 import gleam/io